ksysoev/authkeeper/CONTRIBUTING.md

 1. Create command function in `internal/cmd/commands.go`
 2. Add command to root command in `InitCommand()`
-3. Create TUI model in `internal/tui/` if needed
+3. Use `ui` package helpers for prompts and output
 4. Document in README.md

-### Updating Styles
+### Updating UI

-All UI styles are centralized in `internal/tui/styles.go`.
-Update colors and styles there to maintain consistency.
+All UI utilities are in `internal/ui/ui.go`.
+Add new helper functions there for consistent user interaction.

 ## Testing